typesense/typesense-website/docs-site/content/26.0/api/README.md

 - Fixed `object` type auto-creating schema for nested fields even for non-indexed fields.
 - Fixed open quote present in search query treated as phrase search.
 - Fixed facet by range not working with decimal numbers or with numerical labels or labels that contain spaces.
-- Fixed extra new line shows up in the import API response.
+- Fixed extra new line showing up in the import API response.
 - Fixed face range end values being exclusive in nature when it should be inclusive.
 - Fixed edge cases in handling unicode in German / Thai locales.
 - Fixed facet counts being incorrect when combined with grouping and pinning.
+- Fixed highlighting quirks on long documents.
+- Fixed inheritance of sort field property for nested fields.
+- Fixed propagation of dynamic field properties for child nested fields.
+- Fixed some edge cases in phrase search.
+- Fixed update doc API returning 200 status code, instead of 201.

 ### Deprecations / behavior changes